WMD-group/CarrierCapture.jl/docs/src/usage.md

 2. **Calcuate _e-ph_ coupling matrix element `W_if`** <a name="wif"></a>

-   You already have eigenvalues, wave functions and configurations.
+   You already have eigenvalues, wavefunctions and configurations.
 Read [Work by Alkauskas and coworkers](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.90.075202) carefully.

    1. Find initial and final eigenvalues (`ϵ_i` and `ϵ_f`).